Open source ecommerce platforms compared (2026)

 PrestaShop runs on standard PHP hosting, so it works on a cPanel hosting plan.
 Be aware that many of the more useful modules are paid add-ons, so the “free” platform can become expensive once you start filling in the gaps.

-Strengths Purpose-built for ecommerce, strong multi-currency and localisation features, large module marketplace, responsive admin panel.
+Purpose-built for ecommerce, strong multi-currency and localisation features, large module marketplace, responsive admin panel.

-Weaknesses Many modules carry a price tag.
+Many modules carry a price tag.
 Limited built-in content management compared to WordPress.
 Customer support requires a paid subscription.

-Best for Businesses that want a dedicated ecommerce platform without the overhead of WordPress, particularly those selling across multiple currencies or regions.
+Businesses that want a dedicated ecommerce platform without the overhead of WordPress, particularly those selling across multiple currencies or regions.

 OpenCart